-Alternatively, Penalty notices will also apply should extended leave of absence extend beyond any period of time that has been authorised by the headteacher.
+Alternatively, the Local Authority may take legal action against you for the non-attendance of your child where the maximum penalty for an offence is £2500.
+Penalty notices will also apply should extended leave of absence extend beyond any period of time that has been authorised by the headteacher.

-Each request will be dealt with on a case-by-case basis, but only in the most exceptional of circumstances will authorised absence be granted.
+Each request will be dealt with on a case by case basis, but only in the most exceptional of circumstances will authorised absence be granted.

-Parents must notify school if their child is absent and when they expect to return, even if this is an unauthorised absence.
+Parents must notify school if their child is absent and when they expect to return, even if this is an unauthorized absence.
 Failure to give a return date, or notify school of any unexpected delays in return, will result in a Child Missing in Education referral to the Local Authority.